joshuazh-x/etcd-witness-design/etcd-design.md

 # Case Study
 To evaluate the impact of witness functionality on cluster availability, we conducted benchmark tests using a two-node cluster with an SMB share as the witness.
 The cluster was subjected to a simulated workload, and key metrics were monitored to assess performance during fault scenarios.

-The results, as illustrated in the accompanying graphs, demonstrate that the cluster with a witness maintains similar or even slightly improved performance compared to the official version, while achieving comparable availability.
+The results, as illustrated in the accompanying graphs, demonstrate that the cluster with a witness maintains similar or even slightly improved performance compared to the vanilla version, while achieving comparable availability.

 When a follower node is intentionally brought down, both cluster configurations (with and without witness) exhibit 100% availability.
 However, the cluster utilizing a witness demonstrates a potential performance advantage.
 This is because, in this scenario, data only needs to be persisted on the leader node to be considered committed, streamlining the write process.